 What Is WordPress?

-It is said that every sixty-seconds, 380 new websites are built on the internet (a HUGE thanks to WordPress).
+Did you know every sixty-seconds, 380 new websites are built on the Internet? (a HUGE thanks to WordPress).

-Open Source: software in which the original source code is made freely available and made to be redistributed and modified.
+*Open Source: Software in which the original source code is freely available for redistribution and modification.

-Content Management System: with WordPress, users have full control over the files, documents, designs, and display of the content.
-In fact, you don’t have to know a single line of code to publish content using WordPress.
+*Content Management System: With WordPress, users have full control over the files, documents, designs, and display of the content.
+You don’t have to know a single line of code to publish content using WordPress.

 WordPress 101

 If you’re eager to learn how to build a website through WordPress, you’re not exactly joining a niche group.
-Roughly 35% of all websites built on the internet are powered by WordPress.
-While WP sometimes gets associated with a prerequisite to understanding computer programming, this isn’t true.
-WordPress offers both done for you themes and plugins while its open-source platform is used by new and experienced developers.
-They’ve been able to attract a community of developers on their platform while promoting collaboration and inclusivity.
-Both performance and security are highly prioritized.
+WordPress hosts roughly 35% of all websites built on the Internet.
+While users sometimes associate WordPress with a prerequisite to understanding computer programming, this isn’t true.

 WordPress Beginnings

-WordPress has history.
-Like 1920’s jazz music history.
-A bit of a stretch given the internet only dates back to 1983.
-However, the creative folks behind the dominating CMS platform name all of their major software updates after major jazz artists.
+The creative folks behind WordPress name all of their major software updates after major jazz artists.
 The gist of the story is that in 2003, Mike Little and Matt Mullenweg decided to fork off of the original software from b2/cafelog.
 They were looking to build something more personal and elegant.
 A publishing site that was flexible and would enable users to add and alter code.
-Fifteen years and twenty-some upgrades later, a third of the internet now relies on WordPress.
-Pretty groovy.
+Fifteen years and twenty-some upgrades later, a third of the Internet now relies on WordPress.
+Pretty groovy!

 How It Works

 What makes WordPress unique is that anyone is freely licensed to use, copy, study, and change the software in any way.
 The source code is openly shared so people are encouraged to voluntarily improve the design of the software.
-While it started out as a blog it has grown into a full-blown content management system and is now used to manage and build websites of all kinds.
-Another notable future is it’s easy to use admin dashboard.
-User can choose between themes, various plugins, and can enable multiple users.
+While it started out as a blog, it has grown into a full-blown CMS and is now used to manage and build all kinds of websites.
+Another notable feature is beginner-friendly admin dashboard.
+Users can choose between themes, various plugins, and can enable multiple users.

 Future Outlook